Virtuant/katacoda-scenarios/jenkins/jenkins-automated-job-hello-world/step1.md

 ### Create a Job

+>Note: first go to the Manage Plugins and add the Github plugin as before.

-Either click on “Create new Jobs” or on New Item.
+Now, either click on “Create new Jobs” or on New Item.
 Now enter an Item name and click on Freestyle Project and OK:

 ![2016-12-09-10_55_56-new-item-jenkins](https://user-images.githubusercontent.com/558905/37997764-ff732eb8-31e9-11e8-943e-9263e6e27c44.png)